 For 20 years Jenn was the volunteer artistic director of the annual Shakespeare by the Sea Festival from 1995-2015.
 She is a founding member of online parent groups for Bishop Field Elementary, Brother Rice Junior High and Holy Heart of Mary High Schools; she also founded the province’s Bariatric Surgery Patient Support Group in 2011.

 During Snowmaggedon 2020, Jenn organized a neighbour shoveling team to dig out fire hydrants and neighbours in need.
 She went on to recruit over 300 of her Glenvilla Court neighbours to connect online via NextDoor for the ongoing support and benefit of their area and each other, which continues to be especially valuable during the COVID-19 pandemic.

 In 2013, Jenn received a Queen Elizabeth II Diamond Jubilee Medal to “honour significant contributions and achievements by Canadians,” and in 2018 was named a Woman of Distinction by YWCA St. John’s.

 Jenn was also nominated for the 2020 Newfoundland and Labrador Human Rights Award for her work in founding PerSIStence Theatre as a feminist organization committed to advancing economic, political, personal and social equality who the underserved.

-Jenn is proud to stand as the nominee for the NL NDP for Virginia Waters-Pleasantville once again.
+Jenn is proud to be the candidate with the NL NDP for Virginia Waters-Pleasantville once again.